thinkjs/www.thinkjs.org/view/en/doc/2.0/crontab.md

 });
 ```

-Put the above code file in direcotry `src/common/bootstrap`, thus it can be executed automatically when server startup.
+Put the above code file in direcotry `src/common/bootstrap`, so it can be executed automatically when server startup.